Josh & Anna Duggar Share Exciting News, Baby No. 6 Is On The Way

 There is yet another Duggar baby on the way.
 Josh and Anna Duggar have just announced that they are expecting their sixth child in a few months.
 The baby news came along on Friday afternoon on social media.

 In a couple of cute videos that Anna posted on her Instagram account, their five kids think that they are playing a letter game.
-Josh Duggar is seen handing out sheets of paper with letters printed on them to the four older kids, Mackynzie, 9, Michael, 7, Marcus, 5, Meredith, 3.
+Josh Duggar is seen handing out sheets of paper with letters printed on them to the four older kids, Mackynzie, 9; Michael, 7; Marcus, 5; and Meredith, 3.
 They excitedly grab them and went to work to figure out what it will say.
-Anna and one-year-old Mason are standing on the sidelines for support.
+Anna and 1-year-old Mason are standing on the sidelines for support.

-Once the letters were all in place, it spelled out, ‘new baby coming this fall.’
+Once the letters were all in place, it spelled out, “new baby coming this fall.”
 You could hear Josh saying, “Mommy’s gonna have a baby!”
 The siblings responded by cheering happily.
-The expectant mom mentioned in the post how much they are looking forward to welcoming baby number six.
+The expectant mom mentioned in the post how much they are looking forward to welcoming baby No. 6.

 “We are so excited to announce that we are expecting a new little one!
 As we watch our children grow and thrive — we look forward to baby six joining us this fall!”